plopezcopetti/Relational-Databases-Certification/README.md

 This workflow simulates real-world command-line data processing pipelines, where raw text is filtered, transformed, and validated through chained Unix utilities.

+### 3. Build a Bike Rental Shop

+A PostgreSQL-backed command-line application that simulates a bike rental management system.
+This project demonstrates relational database design, table relationships, sequence management, conditional logic in Bash, and real-time data interaction using SQL queries executed from a shell script.

+#### Structure

+- `bikes_full.sql` – PostgreSQL database dump containing schema, tables, and sequences
+- `bike-shop.sh` – Bash application that interacts with the database
+- `bikes` table – Stores bike inventory, type, size, and availability status
+- `customers` table – Stores customer records identified by phone number
+- `rentals` table – Tracks rental transactions and links customers to bikes

+#### Key Concepts Mastered

+- Designing relational database schemas with primary keys and foreign keys
+- Creating and managing sequences for auto-incremented IDs
+- Writing `CREATE TABLE`, `ALTER TABLE`, and `INSERT` statements
+- Querying data with `SELECT` and filtering with `WHERE` clauses
+- Updating records using `UPDATE` to manage inventory availability
+- Handling user input validation in Bash (numeric checks with regex)
+- Executing SQL queries inside shell scripts using `psql`
+- Capturing query results into Bash variables
+- Implementing conditional logic based on query results
+- Managing database-driven workflows from the command line

+#### Data Automation

+The project automates rental operations by:

+- Displaying dynamically queried bike inventory
+- Validating user input before executing database logic
+- Checking bike availability through SQL queries
+- Creating new customer records when needed
+- Recording rental transactions in the database
+- Updating bike availability status in real time

+This workflow simulates a transactional system where a Bash application acts as the interface layer and PostgreSQL manages persistent data storage.
+The project reinforces how command-line applications can integrate directly with relational databases to create structured, stateful systems.

 ---

 ## Certification Projects